Omickeyee/ConstructivIQ/README.md

 ## ConstructivIQ
 # Material Similarity Project

-This project aims to calculate similarities between materials based on their descriptions and predict similarity scores for test pairs.
+This assignment aims to calculate similarities between materials based on their descriptions and predict similarity scores for test pairs.

 ## Table of Contents
 1. [Data Preparation](#data-preparation)